iingles/isaac-ingles-3790-final/README.md

     * I currently request 25 items from the uinames api, and populate a v-data-table located in the SearchResults.vue component: src/components/workspace/SearchResults.vue [workspace>admin>users](https://iingles-3790-final.netlify.com/workspace/admin/Users)
+    * Those results are then stored in the local store: /src/store.js

 1. ### Provide at least 3 different routes with navigation between them using vue-router:

 1. ### State Management using Vuex:
+   * I am in the process of converting my store into individual files; but the functional store is still located at /src/store.js
+   * I use global state management for:
+   1. Keeping track of the current user's status (login/logout)
+   2. The state of the modal windows (display/don't display, get messages from calling component)
+   3. The API data downloaded from uinames.com
+   * Apart from the main store file, the logic for state management is spread through much of the application.

 1. ### Structure, document, and deploy your final project code according to common industry practices:

 1. ### Github and Netlify URLs